breqdev/flask-discord-interactions/docs/context.rst

 whole.

-You normally would receive this as a ``ctx`` parameter to your :class:`.SlashCommand` function, similar to in Discord.py.
+You normally would receive this as a ``ctx`` parameter to your :class:`.Command` function, similar to in Discord.py.

 .. code-block:: python